 Quick action is key when preventing permanent damage from a stroke.
 If you or a loved one begin showing signs of a stroke, call 911 or get to the emergency room immediately.
 If TIA is diagnosed, follow-ups with a neurologist will be recommended to assess the potential risk of a stroke in the future.

 The Comprehensive Stroke Center at Mercy Hospital of Buffalo is nationally recognized as one of the best hospitals for stroke care.
-In addition to being named a “High Performing” hospital for stroke care in 2023-2024 by U.S. News & World Report, we are the only stroke center in Buffalo that has received the nation’s highest and most-demanding designation, the Advanced Certification for Comprehensive Stroke Centers from the American Heart Association and American Stroke Association.
+We are the only stroke center in Buffalo that has received the nation’s highest and most-demanding designation, the Advanced Certification for Comprehensive Stroke Centers from the American Heart Association and American Stroke Association.
+Mercy Hospital of Buffalo is also a Get With The Guidelines®– Stroke Gold Plus, Target: Type 2 Diabetes Honor Roll Award, and Target: Stroke Honor Roll Elite Plus Award recipient.

 Find a Stroke Care Specialist Near You